Skip Navigation

 Compared to peer colleges, our survey results show that:

-We hope to continue expanding our DEI efforts so that students feel appreciated, well informed, and ready to engage with diversity, equity, and inclusion for a lifetime beyond GCU.
+We hope to continue expanding our DEIB efforts so that students feel appreciated, well informed, and ready to engage with Diversity, Equity, Inclusion, and Belonging for a lifetime beyond GCU.

 READ.
 LISTEN.
 LEARN.
 ACT.